UCSB-VRL/ReebGraph/README.md

  1. Store the appear, disappear, connect, and disconnect events for all pair of the trajectories.
 Run `python dic_dump.py` and use the same path as trkfolder.
 Note: change the eps parameter in the files.
 Also, set the track files path.

  2.`python R_properties.py` will run the code on the provided track.
 Please change the trkfolder and trkfolderI path in the file.
 You can compute the graph properites using this file.

+ An example .trk file has been included in the Data directory.

 ## Dataset

 The code was tested on the publicly available Alzheimer's Disease Neuroimaging Initiative (ADNI) [dataset](http://adni.loni.usc.edu/).

 ## Acknowledgements

 Thanks to the Vision Research Laboratory at the University of California, Santa Barbara.